mendix/docs/content/en/docs/appstore/use-content/services/event-broker.md

 ### Delete Service {#delete-service}

-On the Service Details page, users can delete a service.
+You can delete a service on the Service Details page.
 Deletion is only possible if the service is not being used in the selected space.
-This action is irreversible, and if the user wishes to re-upload the service to the space, they will need to go through the Upload File process again.
+This action is irreversible.
+If you want to re-upload the service to the space, you will need to upload the file again.

+{{% alert color="info" %}}

-Note: Deleting a service only removes it from the selected space.
+Deleting a service only removes it from the selected space.
 The service will remain available in other spaces if applicable.

+{{% /alert %}}

 ### AsyncAPI Format {#asyncapi-format}